mhouse1/mechsoftronic/README.md

     XYZ CNC machine axis.*
   * *CNC_Machine_Complete > Kshatria*
-    * *[Python] the Graphical User Interface (GUI) that allows the user to communicate with the CNC controller; allowing users to select GCode file to send to firmware, start, pause, and stop routing, jog the axis.*
+    * *[Python] the Graphical User Interface (GUI) that allows the user to communicate with the CNC controller; allowing users to select GCode file to send to firmware, start, pause, and stop routing, and jog the axes.*
   * *CNC_Machine_Complete > test_raptor_firmware*
     * *[C++] unit tests that test firmware components*